 Teaching People About Pain

-Target Audience: This course is open to professionals dealing with patients in pain, including occupational therapists.
+Target Audience: This course is open to all health care professionals who manage and treat patients in pain.

 Course Format: 2-Day onsite